Uncertainty in Graph Neural Networks: A Survey: Quantifying Uncertainty in

 We discuss the evaluation measures to assess the quality of \gnn uncertainty quantification models.
 As in Figure \ref{fig: connection}, evaluations are not limited to a specific type of quantification model but to each targeted uncertainty source.
 This is because a model can quantify multiple sources of uncertainty, and models can only be evaluated regarding a specific uncertainty source.
 Given the challenge of acquiring ground truth uncertainty, various metrics have been proposed, and there is no consensus on a unified metric \citep{lakshminarayanan2017simple, gawlikowski2023survey}.

 \textbf{Predictive (Total) uncertainty}.
 As discussed above \citep{liu2022confidence,zhao2020uncertainty}, maximum softmax probability (referred to as confidence in this paper) and entropy are widely applied to quantify the predictive uncertainty in the classification problems.
 They are also utilized as uncertainty measures of predictive uncertainty \cite{smith2018understanding}.
-Notably, as they are affected by both aleatoric and epistemic uncertainty, we do not classify them into data uncertainty evaluation metrics as in \cite{gawlikowski2023survey}.
+Notably, entropy is often used as a measure of aleatoric uncertainty when applied on labeled dataset, e.g., in decision tree.
+However, entropy in \gnns is calculated on the predicted probability of each sample.
+We believe it should be considered to represent predictive uncertainty, as opposed to aleatoric uncertainty evaluation metrics as in \cite{gawlikowski2023survey}.
+As mentioned in Section \ref{3.1 Single Deterministic Model}, these two metrics are vulnerable to distribution shifts and need calibration.

 In regression problems, the mean width of prediction intervals (MWPI)~\citep{kang2022jurygcn,huang2023uncertainty} can be used for evaluation.
 The coverage rate---the portion of ground-truth labels falling into these intervals---is verified to ensure the validity of this metric.
-MWPI usually estimates the predictive uncertainty in all data instead of individual samples, and can only provide prediction intervals with uniform probability mass.
-These metrics are vulnerable to distribution shifts and need calibration.
+Notably, efficiency is the same notion as MWPI in conformal regression, while in conformal classification, it refers to the average prediction set size under given coverage rate.
+In some works~\citep{zargarbashi2023conformal}, this metric is accompanied by singleton hit rate, i.e., the prediction accuracy of prediction sets of size one.
+This joint use of both metrics satisfies the need for both prediction quality and uncertainty quantification.
+However, MWPI estimates the predictive uncertainty over a set of data but not on individual samples.